 Here app development team lists down various tasks they will be performing:

-Although the number of test documentations and their content may be slightly different, you must need :
+Although the number of test documentation and their content may be slightly different, you must need :

-As we know that Usability testing is a user-oriented approach, it involves real users, who execute practical tasks an application may accomplish.
-It may require more resources and efforts to fetch accurate outcomes.
+As we know Usability testing is a user-oriented approach, it involves real users, who execute practical tasks an application may accomplish.
+It may require more resources and effort to fetch accurate outcomes.

 Your app development team can follow the below methods to conduct seamless mobile app usability testing: